ColumPaget/treasury.lua/README.md

-   add [lockbox] [key] [value]             add a key/value pair to a lockbox add [lockbox] [key] -g                  generate a 32bit random string, and add it to a lockbox add [lockbox] [key] -generate           generate a 32bit random string, and add it to a lockbox add [lockbox] [key] -glen <len>         generate a random string of length 'len', and add it to a lockbox del [lockbox] [key]                     remove a key/value pair from a lockbox rm  [lockbox] [key]                     remove a key/value pair from a lockbox get [lockbox] [key]                     get the value matching 'key' in a lockbox get [lockbox] [key] -o <path>           get the value matching 'key' in a lockbox, and write to 'path'. get [lockbox] [key] -clip               get the value matching 'key' in a lockbox and put it to the system clipboard get [lockbox] [key] -qr                 get the value matching 'key' in a lockbox and display it as a qr code find [lockbox] [search pattern]         find key/value pairs matching 'search pattern' entry [lockbox]                         enter 'data entry' mode for localbox shell [lockbox]                         enter 'shell' mode for localbox import [lockbox] [path]                 import key/value pairs from a file export [lockbox] [path]                 export key/value pairs to a file export [lockbox] [path] -csv            export key/value pairs from a csv file
+   add [lockbox] [key] [value]             add a key/value pair to a lockbox add [lockbox] [key] -g                  generate a 32bit random string, and add it to a lockbox add [lockbox] [key] -generate           generate a 32bit random string, and add it to a lockbox add [lockbox] [key] -glen <len>         generate a random string, and add it to a lockbox del [lockbox] [key]                     remove a key/value pair from a lockbox rm  [lockbox] [key]                     remove a key/value pair from a lockbox get [lockbox] [key]                     get the value matching 'key' in a lockbox get [lockbox] [key] -o <path>           get the value matching 'key' in a lockbox, and write it to <path>
+   get [lockbox] [key] -qr                 get the value matching 'key' in a lockbox, and display as qr code get [lockbox] [key] -qr -o <path>       get the value matching 'key' in a lockbox, and write as a qr code PNG to <path>
+   get [lockbox] [key] -clip               get the value matching 'key' in a lockbox, and push it to clipboard get [lockbox] [key] -osc52              get the value matching 'key' in a lockbox, and push it to clipboard using xterm's osc52 command entry [lockbox]                         enter 'data entry' mode for localbox shell [lockbox]                         enter 'shell' mode for localbox sync [path]                             sync key/value pairs from a lockbox file chpw [box]                              change password for a lockbox find [lockbox] [search pattern]         find key/value pairs matching 'search pattern' sync [path]                             sync key/value pairs from a lockbox file import [lockbox] [path]                 import key/value pairs from a file export [lockbox] [path]                 export key/value pairs to a file export [lockbox] [path] -csv            export key/value pairs from a csv file